Foxy/foxy-sdk/README.md

 1. **Integration** is for building integrations that connect to hAPI directly from a safe **server-side** environment.
 Apart from the API client, you'll also find a number of useful utilities for HMAC signing, removing sensitive info from responses and webhook verification under this export alias.
 2. **Customer** is for building **universal** apps and websites that interact with a subset of hAPI available to customers of a particular store.
 This export is also available as a pre-built library on our CDN.
+3. **Nucleon** is for building **custom elements** that work with our APIs and integrate into our apps and widgets.
+Our own `@foxy.io/elements` are built with Nucleon.
-3. **Core**: is for building custom API clients that interact with Hypermedia API endpoints.
+4. **Core**: is for building custom API clients that interact with Hypermedia API endpoints.
 This is the most advanced part of the SDK that every other built-in API client depends on.
 You can run it server and client-side.

 Integration and Customer export API client classes for working with the respective endpoints.
-If you're using TypeScript, you'll also see the type exports for API-specific hypermedia relations and graphs named `Rels` and `Graph`.
-Let's connect to hAPI using `FoxySDK.Integration.API` class:
+Nucleon exports a universal API client that uses request events to communicate with different backends.
+If you're using TypeScript, you'll also see the type exports for API-specific hypermedia relations and graphs named `Rels` and `Graph` if available.
+But for now, let's connect to hAPI using `FoxySDK.Integration.API` class:

 ```js
 const api = new FoxySDK.Integration.API({